remifan/gdbp_study/_sources/overview.md

 - equations with LaTex source codes
 - continious improvements/revision of the content

-We have seen [critics about the traditional media of research article](https://www.theatlantic.com/science/archive/2018/04/the-scientific-paper-is-obsolete/556676/), if research paper is seen as communication channel to transmit scientific information, we are trying our best to maximize its capacity in this material.
+We have seen [opinions about the traditional media of research article](https://www.theatlantic.com/science/archive/2018/04/the-scientific-paper-is-obsolete/556676/), if research paper is seen as "communication channel" to transmit scientific information, we are trying our best to maximize its "capacity" in this material.

 ## Source codes
 ``````{margin}